brendacs/colludia-gatsby/src/content/posts/review/2020-06-12-heartbreak-emily-is-away.markdown

 I thought the dialogue was so realistic that I found myself relating to both the main character and Emily (and not just because it's my name).
 The part that hit home hardest for me is during the last chapter, which I think most people can also relate to.
 As the main character and Emily finish up college and are about to graduate, you get to choose what the main character says.

 The only difference in this part of the story is that instead of saying what they really wanted, the main character backspaces to ask instead about things that don’t actually matter.
 Seeing it happen was powerful, and was definitely a reflection of my youth.
-It also tinged the entire story with a kind of melancholic feeling that shows reality hurts in ways that are often unexpected—especially when you did everything to prevent it from happening in the first place.
+It also tinged the entire story with a kind of melancholic feeling that shows reality hurts in ways that are often unexpected — especially when you did everything to prevent it from happening in the first place.

 ## Emily Is Offline